-Local Plan and Development Plan Documents (DPDs)
+Local Plan and Development Plan Documents ('DPDs')

 - 11.1.
 These are plans which set out a vision and a framework for the future development of the district, addressing needs and opportunities in relation to housing, the economy, community facilities and infrastructure, as well as developing a basis for safeguarding the environment, adapting to climate change and securing good design.
-Local Plans generally look forward 15-20 years and set out detailed policies we use to make their decisions on planning applications. - 11.2.
+Local Plans generally look forward 15-20 years and set out detailed policies we use to make decisions on planning applications. - 11.2.
 Currently, there are regulations as to what constitutes a Local Plan, and as a minimum, we will comply with the relevant prevailing regulations when consulting on all of our planning policy documents.
-We will make any background papers available to view, which either: disclose any facts or matters related to the subject matter; or were considered in preparing our planning policy documents. - 11.3.
-An Area Action Plan (AAP) is a type of DPD that can be used to guide the development of a specific site or location, for example, a town centre, or other places where significant change is planned. - 11.4.
-Figure 1 shows the key stages in preparing DPD's, such as the Local Plan and Area Action Plans (AAP).
-The statutory stages in the preparation of these documents is set out in the Town and Country Planning (Local Planning) (England) Regulations 2012. - 11.5.
-Our current Local Plan is in two documents and sets out the long term spatial vision for the district;
+We will make any background papers available to viewonline, which either: disclose any facts or matters related to the subject matter; or were considered in preparing our planning policy documents.2 - 11.3.
+An Area Action Plan ('AAP') is a type of optional DPD that can be used to provide specific planning policy and guidance regarding the development of a specific site or location, for example, a town centre, or other places where significant change is planned. i.e. an area of planned significant change, such as a major regeneration area / town centre. - 11.4.
+AAPs are an important material consideration in determining planning applications, appeals and enforcement matters. - 11.5.
+Figure 1.1 shows the key stages in preparing DPDs, such as the Local Plan and Area Action Plans (AAP).
+The statutory stages in the preparation of these documents is set out in the Town and Country Planning (Local Planning) (England) Regulations 2012. - 11.6.
+Our current Local Plan is presented in two documents and sets out the long-term spatial vision for the district: